 The hangout ended hours ago but the review is just beginning.
 Did you talk too much?
 Were you boring?
 That thing you said — did it land wrong?
 The post-conversation audit is relentless and almost always concludes that you messed up somehow.

 A slow reply means they're annoyed.
 A canceled plan means they're pulling away.
-A laugh with someone else means they prefer that person.
 Every neutral event gets filtered through a lens of rejection — and the lens always finds what it's looking for.

-You want to text, to make plans, to show up.
+You want to text, to make plans.
 But something stops you.
 What if you're bothering them?
-What if they say yes out of obligation?
 The hesitation grows until silence becomes easier — and the distance you created looks like the rejection you feared.

-If any of that sounds familiar, sometimes getting it out of your head helps you see what's real.
+If any of that landed, you can start sorting through it right here, free and instant.
 A conversation can help you check what's actually happening versus what anxiety is inventing.

 Why Friendship Anxiety Loops

-Friendship anxiety usually isn't about the current friendship — it's about patterns that started earlier.
+This pattern usually isn't about the current friendship — it's about patterns that started earlier.
+Attachment researchers have tracked how childhood social rejection rewires the brain's threat detection.

-Sometimes the anxiety in friendships is connected to a deeper fear — that people will eventually see the real you and leave.
-When that fear shows up across relationships, it can help to understand where abandonment fear comes from.
+When the fear shows up across relationships, it can help to understand where abandonment fear comes from.

 Quieting Friendship Doubt

-The goal isn't fearless friendship — it's friendship despite the fear, with the fear getting quieter over time.
+The goal isn't fearless friendship — it's friendship despite the fear, with the doubt getting quieter over time.

 Check the Evidence